 We run outpatient clinics at Evelina London and at a number of centres across the south Thames region.

-Children with neuromuscular disorders often require the advice of other medical specialists and we work closely with colleagues from a range of specialties.
-Some children with neuromuscular disorders may need to stay at hospital.
-These patients are treated on Savannah Ward, intensive care or neonatal intensive care.
+Children with neuromuscular disorders often require the advice of other medical specialists and we work closely with colleagues from a range of specialities.

 Moving to adult services

-We work closely with the adult neuromuscular services at St Thomas’ and King’s College Hospital and the nationally renowned Lane Fox Unit at St Thomas’ Hospital to ensure a smooth transition for adolescents moving to adult services.
+We work closely with the adult neuromuscular services at St Thomas’ and King’s College Hospitals and the nationally renowned Lane Fox Unit at St Thomas’ Hospital to make sure the transition for adolescents moving to adult services is smooth.

 We're a leading centre for research into inherited neuromuscular conditions.
 We work closely with our academic partner, King’s College London and with other research networks to investigate the causes of neuromuscular disorders in help identify cures.
 We are affiliated to the MRC neuromuscular centre, London.